In the guide

-Solid fuel must always be sold by reference to weight in kilograms.
-With door-to-door deliveries, there are specific requirements relating to information that must be shown on the delivery note; these include the merchant's name and address, type of fuel, and weight.
+With door-to-door deliveries, there are specific requirements relating to information that must be shown on the delivery note; these include the merchant's name and address, type of fuel and weight.
 Fuel sold from retail outlets must be in fixed quantities.

 Any equipment used in the weighing of sacks of fuel or prepacked containers must be approved for trade use and comply with the accuracy requirements under weights and measures legislation.

 Solid fuel includes coal, coke and solid fuel derived from coal or coke.
-It is normally marketed in one of two ways, either:
+It is normally sold to consumers by: